progval/Limnoria/plugins/Dunno/README.rst

 Commands
 --------
-.. _command-Dunno-add:
+.. _command-dunno-add:

 add [<channel>] <text>
   Adds <text> to the dunno database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Dunno-change:
+.. _command-dunno-change:

 change [<channel>] <id> <regexp>
   Changes the dunno with id <id> according to the regular expression <regexp>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Dunno-get:
+.. _command-dunno-get:

 get [<channel>] <id>
   Gets the dunno with id <id> from the dunno database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Dunno-remove:
+.. _command-dunno-remove:

 remove [<channel>] <id>
   Removes the dunno with id <id> from the dunno database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Dunno-search:
+.. _command-dunno-search:

 search [<channel>] [--{regexp,by} <value>] [<glob>] Searches for dunnos matching the criteria given.

-.. _command-Dunno-stats:
+.. _command-dunno-stats:

 stats [<channel>]
   Returns the number of dunnos in the database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

+.. _conf-Dunno:

 Configuration
 -------------

+.. _conf-supybot.plugins.Dunno.prefixNick:

 supybot.plugins.Dunno.prefixNick
   This config variable defaults to "True", is network-specific, and is  channel-specific.

   Determines whether the bot will prefix the nick of the user giving an invalid command to the "dunno" response.

+.. _conf-supybot.plugins.Dunno.public:

 supybot.plugins.Dunno.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.